Klerpson/tatiana/_posts/en/2024-12-20-what-did-lindsay-lohan-do-to-her-face.md

 description: "Discover the treatments Lindsay Lohan used for her incredible transformation.
 Experts reveal the techniques behind her facial rejuvenation in 2024."
 hero: "img/blog/que-se-hizo-lindsay.avif"
 jpg: "img/blog/que-se-hizo-lindsay.jpg"
-alt: "Before and after of Lindsay Lohan's facial transformation"
+alt: "Before and after of Lindsay Lohan's face evolution"
 excerpt: "Expert analysis of Lindsay Lohan's transformation: from the treatments used to the techniques that helped her look younger and more radiant."
 reading_time: 8
 referencias: